 Crown Prince Visits Aqaba Police Department

-His Royal Highness was also shown the latest equipment entered into service at the two departments, as part of the modernisation and development efforts launched by the PSD.
+The Crown Prince was also shown the latest equipment entered into service at the two departments, as part of the modernisation and development efforts launched by the PSD, the statement said.

 The Crown Prince voiced appreciation of the PSD personnel for providing comprehensive security, in cooperation with ministries and institutions, and in a way that enhances social safety and stability and supports development efforts.